-To receive clinker from sources far from the plant site, a pier will be constructed to accommodate ships of up to 65,000 Mt DWT.
-Unloading will be done using the cranes of the ships.
-There will be hoppers on the pier head to receive the materials and underneath the hoppers will be a conveyor that will transport the clinker to the silos inside the cement plant premises.
+- 59 To receive clinker from sources far from the plant site, a pier will be constructed to accommodate ships of up to 80,000 Mt DWT (Panamax Class vessels).
+At least 2 Panamax vessels will be docked in a month with port stay of 20 days.
+With regards to the height of the port facility, it will be 5.2 mean low low water (MLLW).
+Clinker will be imported from countries like Indonesia and Vietnam. - 60 San Miguel Foods, Inc. (SMFI) will also be utilizing the pier facility, with at least 2 to 3 maritime vessels per month with 10 to 12 days port stay. - 61 Unloading will be done using the cranes of the ships.
+There will be hoppers on the pier head to receive the materials and underneath the hoppers will be a conveyor that will transport the clinker to the silos inside the cement plant premises. - 62 There will also be a ramp to accommodate RORO vessels (LCTs or barges) handling gypsum and pozzolan.
+At least 2 to 3 RORO vessels will be docked twice a month with port stay of 3 days. - 63 Modular dust collectors will be installed at the hoppers area and at conveyor transfer points, up to the top of the clinker silos. - 64 In addition, warehouses, administration building, staff house, utility building, and parking and truck marshalling area will be constructed to support the operation of the proposed project.

-- There will also be a ramp to accommodate RORO vessels (LCTs or barges) handling gypsum and pozzolan. - Modular dust collectors will be installed at the hoppers area and at conveyor transfer points, up to the top of the clinker silos. - In addition, warehouses, administration building, staff house, utility building, and parking and truck marshalling area will be constructed to support the operation of the proposed project.
+Figure 1-9: Pier Facility Perspective